nemesisdb/nemesisdb/docs/docs/api/Overview.md

 - Many commands return a response that contains a status (`st`) which is an unsigned integer.
 Possible values are listed [here](./Statuses).

 :::tip
+Command names must be uppercase.

-Command names and parameters are case-sensitive.
+Parameters are case-sensitive.
 :::

 <br/>